I am reading the book “The Upside Of Your Dark Side”.

 Now… what and how your shadow is, your dark side is, is closely correlated to your soul correction AND your zodiac sign.
 This is why it is such a good idea to know both intimately.

-Because if and when you know the depth of your dark side, if you can greet the shadows that emerge from there, youy are half way creating your life as a full life.
+Because if and when you know the depth of your dark side, if you can greet the shadows that emerge from there, you are halfway creating your life as a full life.
 Which is what I call the good life.

 gorgeous mystery with a wild heart and a lofty purposeMY ADDITION a person who is trying to be good, and successful, and OK.
 That is your “light” side…twisted passions or instinctualfears.